sindresorhus/awesome-scifi/readme.md

 Categories: `hard-science-fiction` `sci-fi` `cyberpunk`

-One of the most anarchist comics I ever read.
-Transmetropolitan has no mercy for anyone, strong polical and social commentary in a world that is not that far from ours. - [@matheusteixeira](https://github.com/matheusteixeira)
+One of the most anarchistic comics I ever read.
+Transmetropolitan has no mercy for anyone.
+Strong polical and social commentary in a world that is not that far from ours. - [@matheusteixeira](https://github.com/matheusteixeira)

 > After years of self-imposed exile from a civilization rife with degradation and indecency, cynical journalist Spider Jerusalem is forced to return to a job that he hates and a city that he loathes.
 Working as an investigative reporter for the newspaper The Word, Spider attacks the injustices of his surreal 23rd Century surroundings.
 Combining black humor, life-threatening situations, and moral ambiguity, this book is the first look into the mind of an outlaw journalist and the world he seeks to destroy.